 I am 8 months pregnant and for the past few days I have been suffering from a cold.
 Can I use pseudoephedrine to relieve my nasal congestion?

-You should always speak with your healthcare provider before you start or stop taking any medication.
+Talk with your healthcare provider before making any changes to this medication.*

 If you use a decongestant after the first trimester, it is best to choose one that contains only one active ingredient (not one with many active ingredients).
 This avoids exposing the baby to other medications that may not be needed.
 Never take more than the recommended dose.
 Talk to your healthcare provider if you have questions about how much to take.